goobta/Python-Word-Definer/README.md

 [![Build Status](https://travis-ci.com/agupta231/Python-Word-Definer.svg?branch=master)](https://travis-ci.com/agupta231/Python-Word-Definer)

 # Python Word Definer
-A super simple script that takes in a text file of words, and outputs a file of the word and the definition.
+A super simple script that takes in a text file of words and outputs a file of the word and the definition.
 This script is easily expandable and the configurable delimiters make it ideal for services such as Quizlet.